indianakuffer/Buoy/README.md

 ## Overview

-_**Buoy** provides users with a platform to journal their thoughts and cast them out to 'sea'.
+**Buoy** is a social app in which users can journal their thoughts and cast them out to 'sea'.
 Users are able to customize the color of their thought, or add a tag.
-While at sea, a user can watch the thoughts of others drift by based on location, color, or tag._
+While at sea, a user can watch the anonymous thoughts of others drift by based on location, color, or tag.

 <br>